llamasking/badbot-framework/README.md

 There should be no need to modify the bot's framework for most commands.
 Generally, you should be able to maintain the bot without ever once making a change to the framework itself.

 ### Module Setup
 Before we can even get to screwing with the config settings, you need to setup your npm modules.
 Please refer to the [discord.js docs](https://discord.js.org/#/docs/main/stable/general/welcome).
-You absolutely need to install `discord.js`, though I personally installed `erlpack` and `uws`.
+You absolutely need to install `discord.js`, though I personally also installed `erlpack` and `uws`.
 If you intend to use voice, you must install either `node-opus` or `opusscript`.

 Note: I have not tested voice in any way, shape, or form whatsoever.
 It may not work at all.
 I can not point in either way.